 SUDOERS(5) File Formats Manual SUDOERS(5) for system administrator commands such as /usr/sbin.
 Users in the group specified by the exempt_group option are not affected secure_path .
 This option is not set by default. l by syslog Syslog facility if syslog is being used for logging (negate to disable syslo Defaults to auth. og logging).
 The following syslog facilities are supported: authpriv (if your OS supp daemon , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and l syslog_badpri Syslog priority to use when the user is not allowed to run a command or authentication is unsuccessful.
 Defaults to alert. when The following syslog priorities are supported: alert , crit , debug , emerg , warning , and none .
-Negating the option or setting it to a value of none logging of unsuccessful commands. syslog_goodpri i Syslog priority to use when the user is allowed to run a command and au successful.
-Defaults to notice. thentication is See syslog_badpri for the list of supported syslog priorities.
+Negating the option or setting it to a value of none logging of unsuccessful commands. syslog_goodpri pri Syslog priority to use when the user is allowed to run a command and authentication is successful.
+Defaults to notice.
+See syslog_badpri for the list of supported syslog priorities.
 Negating th setting it to a value of none will disable logging of successful commands - verifypw This option controls when a password will be required when a user runs option.
 It has the following possible values: sudo with the -v all All the user's sudoers file entries for the current host must have NOPASSWD flag set to avoid entering a password. the always The user must always enter a password to use the -v option. any At least one of the user's sudoers file entries for the current host NOPASSWD flag set to avoid entering a password. t must have the never The user need never enter a password to use the -v option.
 If no value is specified, a value of all is implied.
-Negating the option rest of never being used.
-The default value is all . sults in a value env\check Environment variables to be removed from the user's environment unless they are considered "safe".
-For all variables except TZ, "safe" means that the variable's value does not contain any '%' or '/' characters.
-This can be used to guard against printf-style format vulnerabilities in poorly-written programs.
-The TZ variable is considered unsafe if any of the following are true:
+Negating the option results in a value of never being used.
+The default value is all .